 Commonly there are two ways of hiring a tukang, a set fee for the entire job (called borongan), or when the client supplies the materials and pays the tukang a daily wage for his labor only.
 Both of these methods of payment have their drawback.
 If you agree on a set fee for the total completed job, be careful that the tukang uses materials that you have agreed on.
-Often tukang will try to profit by using inferior materials to increase his profit margin.
+Often tukang will try to gain additional profit by using inferior materials to increase his profit margin.
 This is very important if you are having construction done and the proportion of cement to sand is being compromised!
 It is also common that the width of iron used in structural building support is switched for a lower grade or smaller iron, which results in a weaker building structure.
 It should be VERY clear to both parties as to which material you want to use prior to agreeing on a price and you or a trusted mandor (project manager/construction supervisor) should supervise the job.

 Unfortunately, the outcome of the other common payment option where the client pays for the material and pays labor on a daily basis lends itself to prolonged jobs.
 Most tukang do not work at a very fast pace.
 This becomes even more pronounced if they are getting paid by the day.
 To an expat the pace of work can be extremely frustrating.
 Before work begins it is suggested that you discuss an estimated time frame with the tukang and suggest that you are not too flexible if the job exceeds the expected time.
 Tukang may need to be supervised during the day to check that they are not sleeping or having numerous cigarette/coffee/tea/snack/chat breaks.
 It should be understood that the tukang is responsible for bringing his own tools.
 If you have the required tools for the job/s and the tukang uses them during the job, make sure that they are returned to you after the job is completed and they don't go home with the tukang.